shuber/eigenclass/README.md

 end
 ```

-Evaluating code within the context of an object's `eigenclass` allows us to do some pretty cool things - like defining class level attributes.
+Evaluating code within an `eigenclass` lets us do some cool things like defining class level attributes.

 ```ruby
 SomeObject.eigenclass_eval do